lucas-ko/MicrosoftCloudNotes/EntraID-SmartLockout.md

 Great question!
 Let's consider two scenarios:

 **Scenario 1:<br>**
-- Attacker tries to brute force user password from location that is unfamiliar for the user, lockout counter exceeds the limit.
+- Attacker tries to brute force user password from location that is unknown for the user, lockout counter exceeds the limit.

 **Result:<br>**
 - Attacker is locked out.
 User authenticating from familiar location can authenticate successfully to all services relying on Entra ID, as well as to on-premises workloads.